Pastoral Counseling Ministries

 Empowered by the Holy Spirit, the church grew because it was real in sharing the love of Christ in the community around them, working out of their own homes and spreading into the homes of new believers.
 All of Paul’s letters are written to help instruct groups of people trying to live together as one body of faith.
 Sharing all things in common, from the lowest to the wealthiest in society, they ate together, prayed for one another, studied the words of the Apostles, performed miracles of healing and caring, by providing for those in need around them ; the elderly, poor, sick, hungry, naked and imprisoned.
 They grew… house to house.

 Jesus Christ provided everything we need to be the ‘Living body of Christ’ in our world.
 His example was to love unconditionally one person at a time, wherever He met them and brought the truth of God’s love and power to heal spiritually, and sometimes physically.
 No where did He ask anything of them before He healed them, other than to acknowledge the truth of their present circumstances in life.
 He sought out the weakest of us – the blind, the lame, the hungry, those under the dominion of evil, children and often women (in a culture that saw women as property), in order to reveal His power for salvation to those already aware of their need of God.
-Jesus went into the homes of people recognized as sinners, by those who thought that they were not, to reveal this truth about us:
+Jesus came into the lives of people recognized as sinners by those who thought that they were not, to reveal this truth about us:

 “For all have sinned and fall short of the glory of God.”